Restillence/bertopic_ecc/README.md

 ###NOTE###
 I used Visual Studio Code as IDE.
-Some part of the code might not work using another IDE (e.g. Spyder: intertopic distance map is not popping up in browser)
+Some part of the code might not work using another IDE

 ###splitting methods have been checked manually on a sample###

-TODO SAGA and SHAW Communications Problem, check if it appears again on different permcos

 ###BERTopic functioning###
 for every paragraph (default) or sentence a topic is assigned.

 Other things: config: